grg2rsr/ILTIS/README.md

 Installation script is coming soon.
 Until then, just run the `run.sh` if you are on Linux or just directly `python Main.py`.

 ### Dependencies
-+ sicpy >= `0.13.3`
++ scipy >= `0.13.3`
 + PyQt4 >= `4.10.1`
-+ scikit image >= `0.11.3`
++ scikit-image >= `0.11.3`
 + (pyqtgraph >= `0.9.8`, but this is now included in the main branch)

-At least these are the ones that I have installed right now, probalby older versions will work just fine.
+At least these are the ones that I have installed right now, probably older versions will work just fine.
 All packages were pulled either through `pip install <package>` or through linux package manager, so no manual installation of any extra module is needed.
-Note for scikit image: the current version in the Ubuntu repositories is 0.9, so this package currently needs to be installed via pip.
+Note for scikit-image: the current version in the Ubuntu repositories is 0.9, so this package currently needs to be installed via pip.

 ### Coming soon
 + rigid and nonlinear transformation based movement correction